|Assessment Type||Assessment length / details||Proportion|

 4. Critically evaluate technical analysis as a practical tool for guiding the implementation of an investment strategy.

 5. Critically evaluate behavioural finance explanations of financial market phenomena based on assumptions that some agents act in a manner that departs from the axioms of rational behaviour.

 This course examines the principles and practice of portfolio management, from the perspective of both the individual investor, and the professional fund manager employed by an institutional investor, such as a mutual fund, pension fund, or hedge fund.
 A core theme running through the module is that investment decisions are taken in a context where higher returns can only be earned at a cost of accepting greater risk; and willingness to tolerate risk is a key determinant of the optimal investment strategy.

-• Financial intermediaries and investment companies
+• Security valuation principles, practices and investment companies

 • Financial markets and benchmarks

 • Trading rules based on technical analysis

 • Behavioural finance investment and trading strategies

 |Application of Number||Use of and manipulation of quantitative data.|